json-schema-org/.github/TRIAGE.md

 ## Triage Team

-The JSON Schema iriage team is a group dedicated towards improving workflow efficiency through thoughtful review and triage of open issues and pull requests.
+The JSON Schema triage team is a group dedicated towards improving workflow efficiency through thoughtful review and triage of open issues and pull requests.
 This helps contributors receive timely feedback and enables core developers to focus on reviewed items which reduces their workload.

 Current members: